Last Updated on

 In order to help prevent overheating, they added an open-weave mesh panel at the shoulders and the knees.

-You’ll also get extra room in the hip area, which is cool feature since swaddling CAN increase the risk of hip dysplasia and dislocation.
+You’ll also get extra room in the hip area, which is a cool feature since there may be a correlation between swaddling and an increased risk of hip dysplasia and dislocation.

 This swaddle has been coined the five-second swaddle, as it’s incredibly easy to put on (get it – five seconds?)